keu/docs/software/import-idp-groups.md

 description: Import your identity provider's organization structure into Astronomer Software.
 ---

-## Overview

-You can import existing identity provider (IdP) groups into Astronomer Software as Teams, which are groups of Astronomer users that have the same set of permissions to a given Workspace or Deployment.
-Importing existing IdP groups as Teams enables swift onboarding to Astronomer and better control over multiple user permissions.
+You can import existing identity provider (IdP) groups into Astronomer Software as Teams, which are groups of Astronomer users that have the same set of permissions for a specific Workspace or Deployment.
+Importing existing IdP groups as Teams lets you quickly onboard staff to Astronomer and provides better control of multiple user permissions.

-Astronomer Teams function similarly to users.
-Just like with an individual user, you can:
+Astronomer Teams function similar to users.
+You can:

 - Assign Teams to both Workspaces and Deployments.
 - Assign Viewer, Editor, or Admin roles to a Team.
 - View information about users and permissions from the Astronomer UI.

-This guide provides setup steps for importing IdP groups as Teams on Astronomer.
-Before completing this setup, keep in mind the following about Teams:
+## Implementation considerations

+Before you implement Teams, consider the following:

 - By default, the first user to log in to your Astronomer platform is automatically granted `SYSTEM ADMIN` permissions.
 If you are configuring Teams for a new Astronomer installation, we recommend first logging in as the user who will be responsible for importing your IdP groups using Astronomer's default login flow.
 - Teams are based solely on the IdP group they were configured from, meaning that you cannot configure Team membership from Astronomer.